 I had been experiencing a period of great gratitude, appreciation and love.
 Setting healthy boundaries, eating good food, spending time with friends and using my time to read and listen to inspiring material, I was flying high.
-Treating myself to regular acupuncture and talk therapy, I was allowing myself to receive support and enjoy my life.
+Treating myself to my regular physio in soho London acupuncture and talk therapy, I was allowing myself to receive support and enjoy my life.

 I went to a party and ran in to a friend I haven’t connected with in awhile.
 I shared with her, upon her asking, that I was great and really enjoying life.

 After listening to me, when I inquired about how she was, she proceeded to unload all her upset, misery and disappointment with life.
 I found myself shocked at the way she was speaking.
 She blamed Boulder, the town in which we live, blamed the people who live here, calling us all “Yuppies” and she proceeded to complain about much of what she was experiencing.

 I was shocked.
 I didn’t know what to say.
 I offered the only thing I could, in that moment, my truth.
 I told her that she had just used the power of her words to create that horrible story that didn’t feel good to anyone and perhaps if she wants to feel well, she could tell a different story.
 I invited her to begin being grateful.

 She burst into tears.
 I held her.
 Then, we were interrupted.